 This module will:

 You will spend this year out in industry if you successfully obtain a placement.
-You will be supported in achieving this by our dedicated Industrial Placement Coordinator, who is there to help you with your CV, give you interview tips, arrange interviews on campus and visit you on placement to ensure everything is going well.
+You will be supported in achieving this by our dedicated Industrial Placements Team, who is there to help you with your CV, give you interview tips, arrange interviews on campus and will keep in touch with you while you are on your placement to ensure everything is going well.
 We have excellent relationships with a strong portfolio of companies from large multinationals such as IBM and Airbus UK, to smaller companies such as YorkTest and Informed Solutions.